mkoelle/BC-React-Application-Architecture-for-Production/README.md

 > mark - Wonder twins powers activate!
 Form of bucket of water!"

 First time it's mentioned, time to install `npm i -S react-hook-form`; it's a secret that will help us later.

+#### Link

+> mark - sings (again) "Link.
+He come to town.
+He come to save, the princess zelda"

+:question: As instructed; I noticed that we use the link component from next.js, but what is `NextLink`?